ijt/xylem/doc/xylem_api.rst

 .. _python_api:

-xylem2 Python API
+xylem Python API
 ==================

-.. module:: xylem2
+.. module:: xylem

-**Experimental**: the xylem2 Python library is still unstable.
+**Experimental**: the xylem Python library is still unstable.

 The :mod:`xylem` Python module supports both the `xylem` command-line tool as well as libraries that wish to use xylem data